filmstro/filmstro_ffmpeg/README.md

 and link your project to it.
 We use this flags:

 OSX:
     ./configure --cc=CC --arch=x86_64 --disable-static --enable-shared --disable-stripping --disable-debug --install-name-dir='@loader_path'

 Windows:
     ./configure --toolchain=msvc --disable-static --enable-shared --prefix=../build/windows --arch=x86

     make -j10
     make install

-It also uses a helper class of our module filmstro_audiobasics (Sorry Jules to borrow the name, it is supposed to sit besides the juce_audiobasics)

 Current State
 =============

 It works for us with mp4 files.
 However, there are many formats, and many create problems, mostly to do with the sequence of packets / frames in the stream.
-Here any insights and findings are very welcome.
+To improve this any insights and findings are very welcome.

 The VideoWriter is leftover from a previous test and will be completely rewritten.